GoSome/fileUpdater/README.md

 <img align="right" width="160px" src="https://raw.githubusercontent.com/GoSome/fileUpdater/master/logo/fileupdater.png">

-The file updater helps you use a web page with an editor to update your files and trigger the related command hook.
+The file updater helps you use a web page with an editor to update your files and trigger the related command hooks.
-Just a signle binary file (thanks golang!)
+Just a single binary file (thanks golang!)

 ## features